 — Steph LdaVoski (@StephLdavoski) January 9, 2017

-Although the Twitter user who shared the Youtube video called it a “school play,” the reenactment was actually a short play directed by Marc Klasfeld and performed in an LA theater.
-He had received harsh criticism from the likes of Bill O’Reilly and other professionals, but the original YouTube video earned 4.8 million views and almost 10,000 (mostly positive) comments.
+The original Twitter user who shared the video called it a “school play.”
+However, the reenactment was actually a short play directed by Marc Klasfeld and performed in an LA theater.
+He had received harsh criticism from the likes of Bill O’Reilly and other professionals.
+But the original YouTube video earned 4.8 million views and almost 10,000 (mostly positive) comments.

 The professional child actors in the video (shown below) reenact the final scene of the classic gangster movie involving Tony, Elvira, Manny, and Tony’s sister Gina.
-The boy playing Tony Montana is filmed saying the famous line “say hello to my little friend.”
+Plus, the boy playing Tony Montana says his most famous line: “Say hello to my little friend.”

 Needless to say, this performance is “motherfudging” AWESOME.